 Redmond, Washington-based Microsoft plucks the majority of their employees from places such as nearby University of Washington, Washington State, and Western Washington University.
 Apple, located in the heart of Silicon Valley, draws a large portion of its workforce from nearby San Jose State and the University of Texas at Austin.
 Visit our free Dataverse for a complete look at the top feeder schools to companies like IBM, Google, Apple, Cisco, and Intel.

 As with the engineering profession at large, entering the field of software development is more about what you can do than the name on your diploma.
 That being said, a computer science major from an elite school who also possesses an exceptional skill-set will be at a premium on the job market.
 For a complete list of top schools check out College Transitions’ Best Colleges for Computer Science.

 What courses should I take in high school?

 It should come as little surprise that math is going to be of paramount importance.
-Taking a rigorous algebra, trigonometry, geometry, and Pre-Calc/Calc class is a must, but none of these branches of mathematics translates directly to computer science.
+Taking a rigorous algebra, trigonometry, geometry, and Pre-Calc/Calc class is a must.
+Yet, none of these branches of mathematics translates directly to computer science.

 If possible, find a way to take a discrete mathematics class.
-Discrete math is the foundation of modern day computer science and includes topics such as combinatorics, probability, number theory, logic, and graph theory.
-While discrete math is a staple of most high school math competitions, it is not always offered by schools due to the facts that its content is not the primary focus of high-stakes state standardized tests or the SAT.
+Discrete math is the foundation of modern day CS.
+It includes topics like combinatorics, probability, number theory, logic, and graph theory.
+While discrete math is a staple of most high school math competitions, it is not always offered by schools due to the fact that its content is not the primary focus of high-stakes state standardized tests or the SAT.
 You may have to take a summer course at a local college or study the subject on your own, but the rewards will be ample.

 What computer science degree should I pursue?